Bulletninja/django-squeezemail/README.rst

 ===========
 Squeezemail
 ===========
-A Django email drip/autoresponder primarily used by marketers to send their mailing list subscribers emails depending on how long they've been on a mailing list, what they may have been tagged with, previous email activity, and filter/exclude queries defined by you.
+Long term, this is to hopefully be a Django email drip/autoresponder primarily used by marketers to send their mailing list subscribers emails depending on how long they've been on a mailing list, what they may have been tagged with, previous email activity, and filter/exclude queries defined by you.

-"Broadcast" (send to all) emails supported so far.
+"Broadcast" (send to all subscribers) emails supported so far.

 Why?
 ====